 - Parliamentary Diplomacy in European and Global Governance (ed. with Stelios Stavridis), Brill Publishers (Diplomatic Studies series), 2017.

-- Special Issue “Parliamentary Diplomacy Uncovered: European and Global Perspectives" (Guest co-editor with Stelios Stavridis), The Hague Journal of Diplomacy, Vol. 11, Nos.
+- Special Issue “Parliamentary Diplomacy Uncovered: European and Global Perspectives" (co-edited with Stelios Stavridis), The Hague Journal of Diplomacy, Vol. 11, Nos.
 2&3, 2016.

 - “National Parliaments and European Constitutionalism: Accountability beyond Borders”, PhD Dissertation, Utrecht University, 2011.